non-bin/Marlin/NOTES.md

 - Edit `Marlin/Configuration.h` and `Marlin/Configuration_adv.h` to configure the firmware
 - Use VSCode with `PlatformIO` and `Auto Build Marlin` extension
 - Open ABM from the left panel, and click `Show ABM Panel`
-- Connect to the printer via USB
-- Click `Upload` next to `STM32F103RE_creality_xfer (512k)`

-If that fails:
-- Insert the SD card into the computer
 - Click `Build` next to `STM32F103RE_creality_xfer (512k)`
 - Copy `.pio\build\STM32F103RE_creality_xfer\firmware-XXXXXXX-XXXXXXX.bin` to the SD card
 - Delete any other `.bin` files